 Students contribute to a computer science research project as part of a team of students.
 Each student takes primary responsibility for at least one component of the project, producing cutting-edge research in an area of importance today.
-May be repeated for credit up to four times.
-Liberal Arts.
-Prerequisite: Instructor permission
+May be repeated for credit

-CSCI 391, 392, 491, 492 Independent Study 1, 2, 3, or 4-WSP Liberal Arts.
+CSCI 391, 392, 491, 492 Independent Study